 Captain John steers from windward.
 Note the room on the helm seat, and there is another one the same size to leeward.
 The back rest makes steering comfortable on a long tack.

-She's A New, Exciting Breed
+She's An Exciting Breed

 Sailboat design has been going through a major revolution since the late eighties, in large part because of the innovating thinking at Beneteau.
 Beneteau's hull shapes, interiors and on-deck layouts are nothing like sailboats were when I was a kid.
 This is not your father’s sailboat…